TNR-Business-Solutions/CleanTNRSIte/INSTAGRAM_CONNECTION_GUIDE.md

 **Solution:**
 1. Make sure your Instagram account is Business or Creator (not Personal)
+2. **Use the ACTIVE Instagram account** (@royturnertnrbusinesssolutions, not @tnrbusinesssolutions)
-2. Go to Facebook Page Settings → Instagram → Connect Account
+3. Go to Facebook Page Settings → Instagram → Connect Account
-3. Reconnect your Instagram account if it was previously connected
+4. If an inactive account is connected, disconnect it first
+5. Connect the ACTIVE Instagram account
-4. Reconnect via OAuth after connecting Instagram to Facebook Page
+6. Reconnect via OAuth after connecting Instagram to Facebook Page

+### Problem: Instagram Account Shows as "Inactive" in Meta Business Suite

+**Solution:**
+1. **Check which account is connected**
+   - Go to Meta Business Suite → Settings → Business Portfolio
+   - Look for your Instagram account status
+   - If it shows "Inactive", disconnect and reconnect

+2. **Use the Active Account**
+   - If @tnrbusinesssolutions is inactive, use @royturnertnrbusinesssolutions instead
+   - Connect the active account to your Facebook Page
+   - Make sure the active account is Business or Creator

+3. **Reactivate Account**
+   - Disconnect Instagram from Facebook Page
+   - Wait 5 minutes
+   - Reconnect Instagram to Facebook Page
+   - Verify it shows as "Active" in Meta Business Suite
+   - Reconnect via OAuth in dashboard

+**See `INSTAGRAM_INACTIVE_ACCOUNT_FIX.md` for detailed steps.**

 ### Problem: "Invalid insights metric" Error